Its always good to make decision based on data.

-Current problems with Rust¶
+Current problems with Rust

 No native linear algebra libraries or Scientific/High-Performance Computing (HPC).
 It does have bindings for OpenBLAS a C++ lib but its apparently a nightmare to get working cross platform.
 This holds it back from deep learning and general data science which both rely heavily on matrix operations.
+But this is changing.

 But its still early days and I think these issues will be address in time.